open-contracting/deploy/docs/use/kingfisher.rst

 The ``ocdskfs`` user owns the deployment of Kingfisher Collect and Kingfisher Archive.

-You shouldn't need to connect to the main server as the ``ocdskfs`` user, as its data and log files are readable by the ``ocdskfp`` and ``analyse`` users.
+You shouldn't need to connect to the main server as the ``ocdskfs`` user, as its data and log files are readable by the ``ocdskfp`` user.
 Only archival scripts and system administrators should manually delete any data and log files.
 If you do need to connect:

 .. code-block:: bash